Schaudge/quickbam/docs/getting_started.rst

   sudo make install

-libmmbam depends on libz for decompression and Intel Thread Building Block for parallelization.
-Programs that use libmmbam needs to specify ``-lmmbam -lz -ltbb`` in their linker flags in order to properly link these libraries.
+libmmbam depends on libdeflate for decompression and Intel Thread Building Block for parallelization.
+Programs that use libmmbam needs to specify ``-lmmbam -ldeflate -ltbb`` in their linker flags in order to properly link these libraries.

 Setting up a project
 ====================